 'Greedy,' Dylis signed and was surprised to see Glaw shudder.

 Dylis' heart swelled with pride.
 Her brother looked like death warmed over and yet he was staggering to his feet and walking to Thais as if he hadn't noticed the bloodstains on his clothes (she hoped none of it was his.)
-Thais, who was sitting there on a barrel only because Dylis had dragged her ass up the side of the ship, examining flowers Glaw had protected for them.
+Thais, who was sitting on a barrel, examining flowers Glaw had protected for them.
 If it was my call I'd promote us on the spot.

 Something shifted about the air.
 At first, she thought she'd made a horrible mistake disposing of the clothes, but the way the wind shifted told her the strange sensation was coming from Thais and Glaw.